Borstal

-A Borstal was a type of youth detention centre in the United Kingdom, several member states of the Commonwealth and the Republic of Ireland.
-In India, such a detention centre is known as a Borstal school.
+A borstal is a type of youth detention centre commonly known as a borstal school in India, where they remain in use.
+Until the late 20th century, borstals existed in the United Kingdom, several member states of the Commonwealth and the Republic of Ireland.

 Borstals were run by HM Prison Service and were intended to reform young offenders.
-The word is sometimes used loosely to apply to other kinds of youth institutions and reformatories, such as approved schools and youth detention centres.
-The court sentence was officially called "Borstal training".
+The word derived from the first such institution established in 1902 near the English village of Borstal in Kent, and is sometimes used loosely to apply to other kinds of youth institutions and reformatories, such as approved schools and youth detention centres.
+The court sentence was officially called "borstal training".
 Borstals were originally for offenders under 21, but in the 1930s the maximum age was increased to 23.
-The Criminal Justice Act 1982 abolished the Borstal system in the UK, replacing Borstals with youth custody centres.
+The Criminal Justice Act 1982 abolished the borstal system in the UK, replacing borstals with youth custody centres.

-In India, Borstal schools are used for the imprisonment of minors.
-As of 31 December 2014, there were twenty functioning Borstal schools in India, with a combined total capacity of 2,108 inmates.
+In India, borstal schools are used for the imprisonment of minors.
+As of 31 December 2014, there were twenty functioning borstal schools in India, with a combined total capacity of 2,108 inmates.

 History

 United Kingdom

 The Gladstone Committee (1895) first proposed the concept of the borstal, wishing to separate youths from older convicts in adult prisons.
 It was the task of Sir Evelyn Ruggles-Brise (1857–1935), a prison commissioner, to introduce the system, and the first such institution was established at Borstal Prison in a village called Borstal, near Rochester, Kent, England, in 1902.
+Although originally created to be a typical prison, Borstal evolved into something new, with the name still recognised today.
+The redesigned prison regime focused on education rather than punishment, aiming to avoid inmates reoffending.

 The system was developed on a national basis and formalised in the Prevention of Crime Act 1908.
 The regimen in these institutions was designed to be "educational rather than punitive", but it was highly regulated, with a focus on routine, discipline and authority during the early years.
 Borstal institutions were originally designed to offer education, regular work and discipline, though one commentator has claimed that "more often than not they were breeding grounds for bullies and psychopaths."

 The Criminal Justice Act 1982 officially abolished the borstal system in the UK, introducing youth custody centres instead.
-As society had changed the system was then already outdated especially since the late 1960s and early 1970s, with many borstals being closed and replaced with institutions called Detention Centres and, from 1972, also with Community Service Order sentences.
+By the late 1960s and early 1970s, many borstals were being closed and replaced with institutions called Detention Centres and, from 1972, also with Community Service Order sentences.